 The Company can reclassify financial assets if the objective of its business model for managing those financial assets changes.
 Reclassification of financial assets designated as at FVTPL at initial recognition is not permitted.
 A change in the objective of the Company's business model must be effected before the reclassification date.
-The reclassification date is the beginning of the next statement of financial position date following the change in the business model.
+The reclassification date is the beginning of the next reporting period following the change in the business model.